vratidc/vratidc.github.io/_projects/shahar.md

 ## Overview

-This academic project was conceptualised, designed, developed and tested within a two-week timeframe.
+This academic project was conceptualised, designed, developed, and tested within a two-week timeframe.
 The project involved collaboration within a team of 5 and was part of a course that aimed to provide an introduction and exploration of the development and applications of Extended Reality (XR) and its various media.

 <figure class="align-center" style="width:100%;">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/img/projects/shahar/dis_sh3.png" alt="Testing and Sandbox">
   <figcaption>Game testing and Sandbox</figcaption>
 </figure>

-## Outcome

-We successfully developed a working AR app that incorporates physical terrain mats and physical 2D markers representing different structures.
-Users have the ability to construct their own towns using these markers on the terrain mats and witness their towns come alive through augmented reality.

-## Concept
+## Process

 We wanted to use AR to explore how things do not directly combine in the real world can combine in extended reality to form new things.
 Our idea manifested as an AR town builder.
+## Concept

  <figure class="align-center" style="width:100%;">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/img/projects/shahar/dis_sh5.png" alt="Shahar_Concept">